Why does Pulp Smash exist? What are its goals, and what does it not do?

 Pulp Smash is not concerned with provisioning systems.
 Users must bring their own systems.

-- It will drop databases.
+- Drop databases.

-- It will forcefully delete files from the filesystem.
+- Forcefully delete files from the filesystem.

-- It will stop and start system services.
+- Stop and start system services.

 Pulp Smash treats the system(s) under test as cattle, not pets.